-According to the latest information reported by Zillow, the median home value in Oregon rose above $300,000 during the summer of 2017.
-In July, the median price rose to $311,600, marking an increase of 11% from the previous year.
+According to the latest information reported by Zillow, the median home value in Oregon rose above $330,000 during the fall of 2018.
+In October, the median price rose to $339,000, marking an increase of 6% from the previous year.

-So while prices appear to be slowing down, they are expected to continue rising through 2017 and into 2018.
+So while prices appear to be slowing down, they are expected to continue rising through 2019.
 Understanding these market changes is the first “requirement” to buying a house in Oregon.

 2. Knowledge of current mortgage programs.

 FHA.
 Conventional.
 Fixed-rate.
 Adjustable.
 You have a lot of mortgage options to choose from when buying a home in Oregon.
 And there are pros and cons to every choice you make.
 That’s why it’s important to research the different mortgage loan programs in advance, before making any decisions.

 We can help you with this process in two ways.

 - First, you could speak to one of our knowledgeable loan officers about mortgage financing options.

 - Secondly, we’ve put together a tutorial to help you understand the different home loans.